eberhara/sample-redux/README.md

-# jenkins-jobs-audit
+# redux-sample

-> An audit client for jenkins jobs.

-This is a simple React / Redux client to display audit information from a jenkins-ci server.
+> A simple redux sample using ES6

 ## License